nicholas-russell/comp1100-IQFocus/admin/tasks.md

 For each task or sub-task, record who is responsible, the deadline, and any dependencies.
 Use the entries below as an example.

+## Roles
+All members are developers.

+Matthew will take minutes in the meetings.
+Yuhui can do code review.
+Nick can do repo maintenance.

 ## Week 4

 Everyone: create application skeleton - meeting 14:00 17 Aug